 Table of Contents

 As mentioned, hydrangeas are ubiquitous in landscaping and our collective gardening imaginations.
 Their mythical status comes from the covers of garden coffee table books and luxury homes in Cape Cod (the Kennedy compound is known for its hydrangeas.)
-In this article, we’ll discuss the benefits of planting native hydrangeas, introduce all three species, and warn about the pollen-free cultivars often found in plant nurseries.
+In this article, we’ll discuss the benefits of planting native hydrangeas, introduce all the native species, and warn about the pollen-free cultivars often found in plant nurseries.

 Native vs. non-native hydrangeas